LeonardoESousa/NEMO/README.md

 ## How to use it?

 1. Initial steps:
     - Create a folder for your project.
 Add the log file for the frequency calculation to your folder.
-If the frequency calculation was run with Gaussian, you must also provide a QChem einput file containing the setting you wish to apply in the ensemble calculations (e.g. functional, basis set, solvent choice etc).
+If the frequency calculation was run with Gaussian, you must also provide a QChem input file containing some settings you wish to apply in the ensemble calculations (e.g. functional, basis set, omega value, charge and multiplicity etc).
 An example of such file (td.in) is provided here [here](https://github.com/LeonardoESousa/NEMO/tree/main/batch_examples).
     - A frequency calculation in the S0 state is suitable for computing an absorption spectrum.
 For fluorescence spectra and/or ISC rates calculations from Sn states to triplet states, a Sn frequency calculation is expected.
 Finally, for phosphorescence spectra and/or rISC rates calculations from Tn states to singlet states, a Tn frequency calculation is expected.
     - Run the `nemo` command.
 Choose option 1 and follow the instructions to select the parameters of the calculation.
 This includes the dielectric constant and refractive index of the medium.
-This information will be used to obtaine state-specific solvent corrections to the TD(A)-DFT energies.
+This information will be used to obtain state-specific solvent corrections to the TD(A)-DFT energies.
     - Add a bash script file to the folder.
 This file depends on which batch system you use.
-Examples of this file for users of slurm or task spooler (ts) are presented in [here](https://github.com/LeonardoESousa/NEMO/tree/main/batch_examples)).
+Examples of this file for users of slurm or task spooler (ts) are presented [here](https://github.com/LeonardoESousa/NEMO/tree/main/batch_examples)).
     - Run the `nemo` command again, choose option 2 and follow the instructions.
+Alternatively, just run all calculations created in the Geometries folder.
 Once the calculations are running, you may use option 3 to check the progress or option 4 to abort.

 2. For absorption spectrum simulations:
     - Once all calculations from step 1 are done, run the `nemo` command and choose option 5.
 Follow the instructions to set the parameters and the spectrum will be generated.